dieselrabbit/screenlogicpy/README.md

 Example in `./examples/async_client.py`

 Multiple callbacks can be subscribed to a single message code.
 Additionally, a single global callback may be subscribed to multiple message codes.
 **Note:** Each combination of callback and code will result in a separate unique unsub callback.
 The calling application is responsible for managing and unsubing all subscribed callbacks as needed.

 ### Pushed data

-The ScreenLogic system does not make all state information for all equipment available via push messages.
+While the ScreenLogic system does support some push updates, not all state information for all equipment available via push.
 The two main state update messages that can be subscribed to are:

 * General status update containing
   * Air and water temperature and heater states